 Because of my wire antennas, I spend most of my activity on 30, 40, 80 and 160 on cw and ssb.
 Of recent times, I really love the 30m & 17m bands, as they are so quiet for qrn and mostly no qrm and I have met so many callers I have never met before and many who use qrp or indoor antennas.

 Prior to June, 1988, my call was VK3BEE.

 Since 2005, I have spent many months in the P.R. of China (going for one or two months per trip and so more than 40 months in total) and have made many new friends in many different cities there and have found the Amateur Radio hobby is growing fast there.
 So if you don't hear me on the bands, then it is probably because I am away again in China.

-Unfortunately, at this time, you cannot get a recipical licence in China and so you must obtain a radio operating permit (from the Chinese Radio Sports Association, CRSA), which allows you only to operate at a club station or at someones home, supervised by an existing Chinese call holder.
+Unfortunately, at this time, you cannot get a recipical licence in China and up until recently you could only get a radio operating permit (from the Chinese Radio Sports Association, CRSA), which did allow you only to operate at a club station or at someones home, supervised by an existing Chinese call holder.